Kuzhikalail M. Abraham: Career

-Abraham served as Chair of the Battery Division and a member of Board of Directors of the Electrochemical Society from 2006–2008.
-He was previously vice chair, secretary and treasurer of the battery division of the Electrochemical Society from 2000–2006 and served as Chair of its Battery Research Award Committee in 2009.
-Abraham was also Chair, Vice Chair, Secretary and Treasurer of the Boston Local Section of the Electrochemical Society from 1983 to 1987.
+Abraham served as chair of the Battery Division and a member of board of directors of the Electrochemical Society from 2006 to 2008.
+He was previously vice chair, secretary and treasurer of the battery division of the Electrochemical Society from 2000 to 2006 and served as chair of its Battery Research Award Committee in 2009.
+Abraham was also chair, vice chair, secretary and treasurer of the Boston Local Section of the Electrochemical Society from 1983 to 1987.

-He is a Member of the American Chemical Society, Royal Society of Chemistry, Sigma Xi9, and Electrochemical Society.
-He is also a member of Board of Governors of the Kerala Development and Innovation Council (K-DISC) in its inaugural organization formed in March 2018.
+He is a member of the American Chemical Society, Royal Society of Chemistry, Sigma Xi9, and Electrochemical Society.
+He is also a member of board of governors of the Kerala Development and Innovation Council (K-DISC) in its inaugural organization formed in March 2018.

 Abraham is a pioneer in the research and development of rechargeable lithium and lithium-ion batteries.
 His research to demonstrate a practical rechargeable lithium battery began in the late nineteen seventies when no such rechargeable batteries existed.
 He and his colleagues pursuant to the development of stable electrolytes to recharge the lithium electrode demonstrated one of the first sealed high capacity rechargeable lithium battery exhibiting several hundred charge/discharge cycles, a feat not accomplished until that time.
 This work was the forerunner to the commercially successful Li-ion batteries.
 Another contribution of Abraham and his colleagues involved the development of highly conductive gel polymer electrolytes and those supported on micro-porous polymer membranes.
 Today such separator-embedded gel polymer electrolytes are used to build the commercially successful lithium-ion polymer batteries.
 Other pioneering contributions of Abraham include rechargeable sodium battery chemical couples that operate at moderately high temperatures, the very high energy density non-aqueous lithium-sulfur battery, the ultrahigh energy density non-aqueous lithium-air battery, and the fundamental principles underlying the concept of chemical over charge protection of rechargeable lithium and Li-ion batteries.
 The research and development of lithium-air batteries is pursued world-wide for portable power, electric vehicles and large scale energy storage.
 His unique background encompasses both the fundamental science and engineering development of advanced batteries.